Thomas de Mallet Burgess: Career

 In July 2018 Burgess was appointed General Director of New Zealand Opera, succeeding Stuart Maunder.
 The company was in financial difficulties and needed to rebuild its relationship with sponsors and funding agencies.
 One of Burgess's tasks was to respond to a 2015 review of the company and create a new strategic direction.
 This involved producing smaller-scale operas in unconventional spaces, such as Wellington and Auckland productions of Eight Songs for a Mad King staged in a corporate boardroom with an audience both inside and outside, the latter listening via headphones.
 In 2020 he staged Handel's Semele in Auckland's Holy Trinity Cathedral, with soprano Emma Pearson as Semele and Amitai Pati, in his NZ Opera debut, as Jove.
 The live performance was filmed by Rebecca Tansley from Greenstone TV and distributed internationally on DVD/Blu-Ray, winning Best Entertainment Programme at the 2022 New Zealand Television Awards.

 As part of the new strategic direction, Burgess commissioned a comic opera based on the saga of the "unruly tourists", a group of British travellers who were the focus of a New Zealand media frenzy in the summer of 2019.
 The novel production attracted much media attention and controversy, and a six-part Stuff documentary series, Unruly, was commissioned to follow the course of the production.
 In 2021 three New Zealand Opera board members resigned, stating concerns about New Zealand Opera's general artistic direction, and the staging of new operas at the expense of the standard repertoire.
 Burgess stated that "opera as a global form must be supporting the writing of new operas if the art form is to remain relevant to time and place."

-In October 2022 Burgess was selected as the new Artistic Director of Finnish National Opera, taking up the position on 1 August 2023.
+In October 2022 Burgess was selected as the new artistic director of Finnish National Opera, taking up the position on 1 August 2023.

 Burgess's career as an opera director has focussed on making opera relevant and accessible.
-He believes opera needs to remain vibrant and alive: "It may be a controversial view, but I believe some operas, even beloved ones, should be shelved, at least for the time being—even though a lot of people simply want productions they already know and love.…New generations shouldn't feel they need carry the baggage from the past 200 years into the present and instead should look at creating new works."
+He believes opera needs to remain vibrant and alive: "It may be a controversial view, but I believe some operas, even beloved ones, should be shelved, at least for the time being—even though a lot of people simply want productions they already know and love. [...]
+New generations shouldn't feel they need carry the baggage from the past 200 years into the present and instead should look at creating new works."

+Personal life

+Burgess is married and has two daughters.